giantswarm/docs/src/content/reference/k8s-metadata/labels/_index.md

 ### `application.giantswarm.io/catalog`

-- TODO.
-Found on AppCatalogEntry resources.
-Value is the name of the AppCatalog resource this entry belongs to.
+Used on AppCatalogEntry resources, to indicate which catalog it is associated with.
+The value is the name of the Catalog resource.

 ### `application.giantswarm.io/catalog-type`